vg-lab/NeuroScheme/README.md

 Clicking in the toolbar "drawer" icon a side panel is shown containing the options regarding stored selections.

+**Note:** The "free movement layout" and the "multi-panel" are still in early development and may cause some bugs.

 #### Key modifiers

 * Moving items.
 By holding ```shift``` key while clicking over an item and moving